What is spear phishing?

 - A malicious attachment in the bottom left corner - FedEx does not send tracking information in the form of an attachment

-These are spear phishing “red flags” that many people are not aware of, which is why investing in an advanced email security gateway is imperative to effective business email protection.
+These are spear phishing “red flags” that many people are not aware of, which is why investing in an advanced cloud email security is imperative to effective business email protection.

 Employee training which promotes awareness of and education on spear phishing is an important aspect of protecting any organization; however, user behavior is unpredictable.
 Thus, to effectively protect a business from spear phishing, a safeguarded environment must be built around the user.
 This involves investing in an advanced, comprehensive email security solution.

-Spear phishing techniques have evolved to become extremely stealthy and difficult to detect, and a company’s only real hope for avoiding the devastation that can result from a successful spear phishing attempt is a fully-managed, state-of-the-art email security gateway.
+Spear phishing techniques have evolved to become extremely stealthy and difficult to detect, and a company’s only real hope for avoiding the devastation that can result from a successful spear phishing attempt is a fully-managed, state-of-the-art cloud email security.

-What to look for when choosing an email security gateway:
+What to look for when choosing an cloud email security:

 - Look for a solution that mitigates the risk associated with spear phishing and other advanced email threats though a defense-in-depth approach to email security.
 Multiple layers of security are necessary in preventing successful attacks, with each layer focusing on a specific area that can be exploited by threat actors.
 Layered security not just prevents attacks and limits their damage but it proactively identifies threats and malicious activities before they cause further grief.